abstracter-io/atomic-release/docs/commands/npm-publish-package-command.md

 Type: `string`

-This is optionl since NPM cli fallbacks to using the publish config section in the package.json.
+This is optionl since NPM CLI fallbacks to using the publish config section in the package.json.

 ##### undoPublish